Staying Healthy in the Second Half

 6. Get Help

-Tiger Woods is arguably the best golfer currently alive.
-Yet he has a coach.
+Tiger Woods is arguably the best golfer in history.
+Yet he had (and still has) a coach.
 Why should you be any different?
 I’m not saying you need to go hire an expensive, personal coach, but find some people who have proven results and learn from them.
 Most likely they will be very glad to help.

 “If you want to change some things in your life, you will have to change some things in your life.”

 If it isn’t fun, you won’t do it consistently.
-Make it fun!
+Make it fun.
 If you can’t then find something you can make fun.
 Remember this too, the better you get at something, the more fun it is to do.
 If you are trying a new form of exercise expect a learning period (all outdoor sports seem to fit in this: running, swimming, cycling, sailing, paddle board, kayaking, etc – all of these have a learning curve.
 Remember this phrase.
 Not sure where I heard it, but it applies to just about everything.
-“If you can’t do the stuff that isn’t fun, do the fun parts until you can.”
+“If you can’t do the stuff that isn’t fun, do the fun parts until you can do the rest.”